VoluntaryLabs/Bitpost/README.md

 About
 --------

-This is a project to create a Bitmessage client for OSX.
+This is a project to create a user friendly Bitmessage client for OSX.

 Compiling
 -------------